facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Argument Types

 When a native module method is invoked in Javascript, React Native converts the arguments from JS objects to their Objective-C/Swift object analogues.
-So for example, if your Objective-C Native Module method accepts a NSNumber, in JS we need to call the method with a number.
+So for example, if your Objective-C Native Module method accepts a NSNumber, in JS you need to call the method with a number.
 React Native will handle the conversion for you.
 Below is a list of the argument types supported for native module methods and the JavaScript equivalents they map to.

 - string -> NSString \*
 - ?string -> NSString \*